Be open minded

 It's even a great opportunity to find a vintage gem or designer label.
 And unlike tracking these things down online, you get the chance to try before you buy and make sure those vintage Levi's fit.

-If, like me, you're always looking for something new to hang in the hall or sit on the bookshelf, charity shopping is the best place to find just that.
+If you're anything like me, you're always looking for something new to hang in the hall or sit on the bookshelf.
+Charity shops are the best place to find just that.
 Not only will you be paying less than standard retail prices, you'll often find trinkets and ornaments that you have never seen the like of before.
-Interesting kitchenalia and quirky nicknacks are part of the joy of charity shops.
+Interesting kitchenalia and quirky knick-knacks are part of the joy of charity shops.

 Yes, there will be a lot of ornaments that are better suited to Grandma's display cabinet, or dinnerware you remember your mum having in the 80's.
 But whatever your taste, just keep an eye out and you will always find something that's right up your street.

 A cheap day out

 If you love to wander round the shops, but can't really afford to be hitting the high street every week, charity shopping is a great way to let out that shopping energy.

 Most towns have an array of charity shops, and so you still get an afternoon out and about, and why not fit in other errands or a coffee stop in between?

 As shopping in charity shops can be a little hit and miss, a lot of the time you'll come back having only spent a few quid, if anything at all!

 You'll notice that a lot of charity shops have cottoned on to the hoards of people regularly scouting for collectibles and vintage gems.
 They don't want to be the naive sellers who let an undiscovered masterpiece go for 50 pence.
 So they do their research now.